 Blencathra walk via Sharp Edge Pictures The Lake District Mountains UK Best View

 Looking back along the first section of Sharp Edge.
-You can either walk right along the very top of Sharp Edge – or even just a little to the side – which makes it seem safer.
+You can either walk right along the very top of Sharp Edge – or even just a little to the side – which makes it seem less exposed.

 Blencathra walk via Sharp Edge Pictures The Lake District Mountains UK Best View